 This means that glucose can be pushed down the respiration pathway without necessarily having to produce ATP.
 While this may seem wasteful, it increases the amount of beneficial carbon dioxide, and stops glucose being stockpiled as lactic acid.
 This can be seen more closely in diabetics, who frequently get high levels of lactic acid leading to a state called lactic acidosis.
 Many hypothyroid people even produce significant lactic acid at rest.
 Thyroid hormone plays a direct role in alleviating this harmful state.

-- Thyroid hormone is the body’s ‘master hormone’ and production relies mainly on the thyroid gland and liver.
+- Thyroid hormone is considered by some to be the body’s ‘master hormone’ and production relies mainly on the thyroid gland and liver.

 - Active thyroid hormone stimulates mitochondrial energy production, formation of more mitochondria, and steroid hormones.